Seven police officers suspended after video shows hood placed on head of Black man who later died

 People who are mentally ill or showing signs of mental distress are some of the most frequent victims of police use of lethal force.
 According to a database of fatal police shootings maintained by The Washington Post, of the 5,400 people shot and killed by police nationwide over the past five years, about 1 in 4 were in mental distress.
 Often, police are summoned to the scene by family members seeking assistance, the database shows.

-According to Prude’s family, he lived in Chicago but took a train to Rochester to visit family members.
+Prude’s family said he lived in Chicago but took a train to Rochester to visit family members.

 But officials on the train apparently kicked him off in Depew, N.Y., about an hour southwest of Rochester, the Associated Press reported.